 Millennials’ spending habits draw a lot of attention.
 Their decisions appear to be driven by a host of biases created by both technological and social change.
 Some of these changes are common to every generation, and some are unique to millennials.

 Any analysis of US economic data today could be incomplete without exploring millennials.
-After all, this generation, comprising individuals born between 1980 and 1995 and numbering around 66 million, is a sizeable part of the population and the labor market in the country.
+After all, this generation, comprising individuals born between 1980 and 1995 and numbering around 66 million, is a sizable part of the population and the labor market in the country.
 1 As the years pass by, millennials’ influence on the economy will likely only increase as their earnings rise over their life cycle, even as their diversity will likely influence society as well.2 Many researchers and practitioners have been studying and tracking this sizable group.3 To build on this existing research and also better understand the possible underlying reasons and decision-making biases driving millennials’ choices, we draw from the behavioral science literature and combine it with current economic evidence about the generation’s consumption trends.
 Based on these economic and behavioral insights, we provide some predictions about millennials’ choices and behaviors to expect going forward.

 Explore the Behavioral Economics and Management Collection